DanielBlazek18/networkinglabs/README.md

 List of the existing LABs and short description:
 * **d-intf-bgp**: Interface-based BGP neighbors established over IPv6 link-local addresses.
 The IPv4 address family is enabled to exchange prefixes.
-* **flowspec**: BGP FlowSpec address family used to test and demonstrate <ins>drop</ins> and <ins>redirect to VRF</ins> actions.
-ExaBGP used to advertise traffic flow specifications (flow routes) throughout a network.
-  * Action drop has been tested in the LAB.
-  * Action redirect to VRF has not been tested yet.
-  * Other actions to be added on the list.
 * **eos-telemetry**: Arista EOS telemetry streaming via gNMI (gRPC).
 Components used in the lab:
   * Arista cEOS
   * pyGNMI: Python gNMI client
   * ELK stack (Elasticsearch, Logstash, and Kibana)
 * **epe**: Egress Peer Engineering Using BGP-LU
+* **flowspec**: BGP FlowSpec address family used to test and demonstrate <ins>drop</ins> and <ins>redirect to VRF</ins> actions.
+ExaBGP used to advertise traffic flow specifications (flow routes) throughout a network.
+  * Action drop has been tested in the LAB.
+  * Action redirect to VRF has not been tested yet.
+  * Other actions to be added on the list.
 * **hub-spoke-one-arm**: One-Arm Hub-and-Spoke VPN, enabling inter-spoke traffic to pass through a service router when the label allocation mode for the default route is changed.
+* **rpki**: BGP RPKI with routinator as a Relying Party.
+Route policy on Internet routers implemented with standard route-maps, and Route Control Function (RCF).